mrcavalcanti/mosaicoo/contribute/localisation.md

 ## How translations work in Grafana

-Grafana uses the [LinguiJS](https://github.com/lingui/js-lingui) framework for managing translating phrases in the Grafana frontend.
+Grafana uses the [LinguiJS](https://github.com/lingui/js-lingui) framework for managing translating phrases in the Mosaicoo frontend.
 It:

 - Marks up phrases within our code for extraction
 - Extracts phrases into messages catalogues for translating in external systems